Knowledge-Graph-Driven Data Synthesis for Low-Resource Software Development: A HarmonyOS Case Study: Method

 \begin{enumerate} \item \textbf{API Knowledge Graph Construction:} HarmonyOS API documentation is parsed to extract modules, classes, methods, and properties, along with hierarchical and semantic relationships.
 Each node is enriched with metadata such as functional description, parameters, and return values.

-\item \textbf{Single-API Seed Selection:} Leveraging the API knowledge graph, single-API information is recommended based on usage scenarios \item \textbf{Multi-API Seed Selection:} Leveraging the API knowledge graph, we employ LLMs to compute UE, which guides a Monte Carlo Tree Search (MCTS~\cite{metropolis1949monte}) to identify node paths with the highest cumulative uncertainty.
+\item \textbf{Single-API Seed Selection:} By leveraging the API knowledge graph, the system retrieves and provides the corresponding single-API information based on a specific usage scenario. \item \textbf{Multi-API Seed Selection:} Leveraging the API knowledge graph, we employ LLMs to compute UE, which guides a Monte Carlo Tree Search (MCTS~\cite{metropolis1949monte}) to identify node paths with the highest cumulative uncertainty.
 The relevant nodes along these paths are then extracted and combined to construct multi-API information.

 \item \textbf{API-Oriented Question-Code Tuples Dataset Construction:} Using the provided single-API and multi-API information, LLMs generate appropriately tailored API-Oriented problem scenarios.
 The models then retrieve fine-grained API information from the API knowledge graph to produce corresponding API-Oriented code solutions, thereby constructing an API-Oriented question–code tuple dataset.